-Policy n napping - drivers Policy commitment A fairer North East A greener North East A connected North East An international North East A Successful North East Safety, especially of women and girls, and other improvements in service quality 20) The customer experience should be transformed setting the highest service standards, where users can expect the provision of safe, reliable, clean, and efficient transport infrastructure.
+Policy Mapping - Drivers Policy commitment Policy commitmentHome of real opportunityHome of the green energy revolutionHome to a growing and vibrant economy for all A welcoming home to global trade A North East we are proud to call home Safety, especial ly of women and girl s, and other improve ments in service qua lity 20) The customer experience should be transformed setting the highest service standards, where users can expect the provision of safe, reliable, clean, and efficient transport infrastructure.
 2 1 2 0 1 21) The network should have consistent and cohesive branding such as colour schemes, signage, design standards, and quality of service, so that there is a clear 'look and feel' of the network on routes, stops, and stations.
 1 0 2 0 1 22) The North East should set the highest standards for a fleet of green public transport vehicles.
 0 2 0 1 1 23) People should feel a sense of pride in the network and be keen to use it again.
 2 1 2 1 1

-Policy n napping - drivers Policy commitment A fairer North East A greener North East A connected North East An international North East A Successful North East Connections betwe en different transpo rt types 24) The region should no longer consider different forms of transport as separate networks and should move to one integrated and highly interconnected network which people can travel through seamlessly making door to door journeys.
+Policy Mapping - Drivers Policy commitment Home of real opportunity Home of the green energy revolution Home to a growing and vibrant economy for all A welcoming home to global trade A North East we are proud to call home Connections betwe en different transpo rt types 24) The region should no longer consider different forms of transport as separate networks and should move to one integrated and highly interconnected network which people can travel through seamlessly making door to door journeys.
 2 1 2 0 2 25) The integrated network should be based around making it easier to switch between different types of transport including public transport, active travel, taxis, and other transport options such as Park and Ride, micromobility and community transport.
 1 1 2 0 2 26) There should be well co-ordinated public transport timetables and services which complement each other to enable seamless transfer from one type of transport to the next.
 0 1 2 0 1 27) The Shields Ferry should continue to be a vital part of the integrated network, with even better linkages with other types of transport.
 1 0 2 0 1 28) Park and ride provision should be comprehensive, enabling people to seamlessly switch onto fast and frequent onward journeys 1 0 2 0 1